 Finding the best possible people who can fit within your culture and contribute to your organization is a challenge and an opportunity.
 Keeping the best people, once you find them, is easy if you do the right things right.
-The ideas provided will help you with successful employee recruitment which is key to your ongoing success as an organization.
+The deas provided will help you with successful employee recruitment which is key to your ongoing success as an organization.
 Without talented employees, you are unable to accomplish your goals.

 Companies that select new employees from the candidates who walk in their door or those who answer an ad online are missing the best candidates.
 They're usually working for someone else and they may not even be looking for a new position.
 You need to find better ways to increase the number of your superior candidates.
 Here are the steps to take to improve your candidate pool.

 - Invest time in developing relationships with university placement offices, recruiters, and executive search firms.